imabot2/elephantizer/README.md

 * Revise final score calculation to reflect actual WPM
 * Add irregular verbs
 * Add bottom button in the menu
+* Add a chart in the results to display progress
+* Do a test with oxymorons, synonyms, etc. by definition

 ## Done